See Travel 2017: Itinerary and Arrival for a rationale of this trip and an itinerary.

 Tuesday, September 26/17.
 After a good night’s sleep and an excellent breakfast at our hotel (Artetxe), Margaret and I were ready to visit the building that put Bilbao (Bilbo in Euskera, the Basque language) on the culture map: The spectacular Guggenheim Museum by Toronto-born, Los Angeles-based architect Frank Gehry.

-Rather than take a taxi (cost 9 euros), we caught a bus (1.50 euros) which stops very near the hotel and takes about 20 minutes to get downtown.
-The leisurely drive gave us a good opportunity to savour the city, which turned out quite different from what we had anticipated.
-Given Bilbao’s history as port (fishing), its commercial pursuits (banking, Stock Exchange and trading) and heavy industrial activities (iron, steel, chemicals and shipbuilding), we expected a gritty, dour, colourless city.
-On the contrary, the impression we got was of a lively, colourful and supremely optimistic municipality despite undergoing a severe economic decline at the end of the 20th century.
-However, the decline gave the town authorities, with the support of the Basque government, the opportunity to clean and modernise the city, and it remains the major economic hub of Euskadi, i. e. the Basque Country.
+Rather than take a taxi (cost 9 euros), we caught a bus (1.50 euros) which stops close to the hotel and takes about 20 minutes to get downtown.
+The leisurely drive gave us a good opportunity to savour the city, which was quite different from what we had anticipated.
+Given Bilbao’s history as port (fishing), and its commercial pursuits (banking, Stock Exchange and trading) and heavy industrial activities (iron, steel, chemicals and shipbuilding), we expected a gritty, dour, colourless city.
+On the contrary, the impression we got was of a modern, lively, colourful and supremely optimistic municipality despite undergoing a severe economic decline at the end of the 20th century.
+However, the decline had given the town authorities, with the support of the Basque government, the opportunity to clean and modernise the city, and it remains the major economic hub of Euskadi, i. e. the Basque Country.

 But, interesting as these innovative additions were, we had come to see the Guggenheim, a stunning art complex administered by the prestigious Guggenheim Foundation.
 Opinions about this museum are overwhelmingly positive, and it has been acclaimed as one of the greatest architectural masterpieces of the 20th century.